alihxn23/alihxn23/README.md

 ## Hi!
 I'm [**Muhammad**](https://www.linkedin.com/in/alihxn23/) and welcome to my GitHub profile!

-I'm a Skilled developer proficient in full-stack development technologies such as: HTML, CSS, JavaScript, React, Angular, Node, Express, and MongoDB.
+I'm a skilled developer proficient in full-stack development technologies such as: HTML, CSS, JavaScript, React, Angular, Node, Express, and MongoDB.
 Additionally, I also utilize hybrid development frameworks such as Ionic for mobile development, and make cloud-based APIs AWS Lambda and AWS API Gateway.
 I am passionate about developing and scaling new ideas/projects and working in a collaborative environment.

 ## Skills: